schrockwell/pcw/README.md

 4. **Not just for CW** - Keying applies to many aspects of radio beyond Morse code.
 For example, push-to-talk (PTT), radioteletype (RTTY), and generic relay controls are also supported use-cases.

+5. **Backwards-compatible** - Additions can be made to the protocol without breaking existing implementations.

 ## Discussion

 ### Latency and jitter